davidamichelson/CLAS3350/schedule.md

 *Primary Sources*

-- Ehrman, Bart D., and Zlatko Pleše, eds.
-“26.
-The Discourse upon the Cross.”
-In *Other Gospels: Accounts of Jesus from Outside the New Testament*, 226–30.
-New York: Oxford University Press, 2013. *(VLC)* *NB: This reading is given only one title here but is actually two texts combined.
-The first part is “Discourse of the Savior” and the second is “Dance of the Savior” (the "Dance" begins at where you see the mark for “(p.
-24)” of the manuscript)*

 *Secondary Sources*

 - Bantu, Vince.
 "Chapter 2.
 The First Christians of Africa."
 In *A Multitude of All Peoples: Engaging Ancient Christianity's Global Identity*, 72-118.
 Downer's Grove, Il.: Intervarsity Press, 2020. *(VLC)*
-- Dilley, Paul.
-“Jesus as Lord of the Dance.”
-Biblical Archaeology Society, October 2, 2018. [https://www.biblicalarchaeology.org/daily/people-cultures-in-the-bible/jesus-historical-jesus/jesus-as-lord-of-the-dance/](https://www.biblicalarchaeology.org/daily/people-cultures-in-the-bible/jesus-historical-jesus/jesus-as-lord-of-the-dance/).

 ##	Thursday, March 30:	Christianity in Byzantium
 *Primary Sources*